 Failure to prevent conditions that create or threaten to create pollution or nuisance or that may unreasonably degrade waters of the state will be sufficient reason to modify, revoke, or enforce this General Order.

-Pursuant to Water Code, sections 13241, the State Water Board, in establishing the requirements contained herein, considered factors including, but not limited to, the following:
+Pursuant to Water Code, section 13241, the State Water Board, in establishing the requirements contained herein, considered factors including, but not limited to, the following:

 Past, present, and probable future beneficial uses of water:

-The proposed discharge will not adversely affect present or probably future beneficial uses of water because the permanent discharge is only authorized to lined waste containment systems with detection monitoring to ensure discharges do not reach groundwater and temporary waste management units that are required to be clean-closed immediately following the use as a staging area.
+The proposed discharge will not adversely affect present or probable future beneficial uses of water because the permanent discharge is only authorized to lined waste containment systems with detection monitoring to ensure discharges do not reach groundwater and temporary waste management units that are required to be clean-closed immediately following the use as a staging area.

 Environmental characteristics of the hydrographic unit under consideration, including the quality of water available thereto: